Reader Question (edited for length):

 I’ve tried so many times to explain what we’re doing during the day

 The frustration expressed in this question is palpable, and understandable.
 You’re working hard to understand and implement unschooling.
 You see how beneficial this learning style is for your children and you’re gaining confidence that this is the path you’d like to travel with your family.
-You love your children and wants what’s best for them.
+You love your children and want what’s best for them.

 He comes home from work with questions like “What did you do today?”